Ccestmoi/Ccestmoi/README.md

 - 👋 Hi, I’m @Ccestmoi
-- 👀 I’m interested in Computer Science and actually in L1 ISI
+- 👀 I’m interested in Computer Science and actually in L2 IFA
 - 🌱 I learn Swift, Python, Java and how to use Unreal Engine, Blender, Houdini FX.

 <!---